Spring Cleaning Must Do’s Inside and Out

 - Washer/Dryer.
 Run the cleaning cycle with bleach if you have an HD washer to cut down on mold and mildew smells.
 Don’t forget to regularly vacuum out lint from the dryer vent and hose to avoid a fire.
 And get your dryer vent hose professionally cleaned too since build-up could cause a fire.

 - Kitchen.
-Actually use your oven’s handy self-cleaning feature to remove food drips and spills after all the holiday cooking the last few months.
+Actually use your oven’s handy self-cleaning feature to remove food drips and spills.
 Clean your old-school coffee maker with vinegar so your next cup is truly fresh.
 Go through your cabinets and organize your cans, cartons, and items.

 - Refrigerator.
 Give your refrigerator a good wipe-down inside before your next big shopping trip.
 Don’t forget to change your refrigerator filter if you have an ice cube and water dispenser so you’ll get fresh tasting glasses of water.
 Vacuum behind your refrigerator and its coils too.